 Overview

-The The University of Manchester offers a PhD in Arts Management and Cultural Policy.
-The Centre for Arts Management and Cultural Policy (CAMP) was launched in 2009, with the aim of providing an axis for engagement, collaboration and partnership between arts and cultural management professionals, sector organisations and higher education through its teaching and research programmes.
+The Institute was launched with the aim of providing an axis for engagement, collaboration and partnership between arts and cultural management professionals, sector organisations and higher education through its teaching and research programmes.

 Programme Structure

-- popular music, cultural policy and regeneration; the role of research in the arts management practice;
+- the role of research in the arts management practice

 Key information